kena-e8ac99/Hash/README.md

 C++ 20, Non dependency, header only compile-time hash calculation library.

 This library is intended to make the libstdc ++ implementation compile-time.
-I try to use the same calculation method as much as possible.
-If libstdc ++ supports compile-time processing, this library will be closed.
+If STL supports compile-time processing, this library will be closed.

+All hash values calculated by this library are the same as libstdc ++ except char*.

 # Note